altona Diagnostics’ approach to the IVDR

 The IVDR transition periods for IVDD products were extended according to the IVDR risk class.

-• Future class A products will have to be IVDR compliant from May 26, 2022.
+• Class A products must be IVDR compliant from May 26, 2022.

-This will affect the AltoStar® Purification Kit 1.5, the AltoStar® Whole Blood Pretreatment Buffer 1.5, the FlexStar® (RT-)PCR Amplification Mix 1.5, and the ExtraStar® Purification Kit 2.0.
+This affects the following products*: the AltoStar® Purification Kit 1.5, the AltoStar® Whole Blood Pretreatment Buffer 1.5, the FlexStar® (RT-)PCR Amplification Mix 1.5, the ExtraStar® Purification Kit 2.0 and the AltoStar® Respiratory Sample Pretreatment Buffer 1.5.

 • Future class B products benefit from a transition period which allows the placing of IVDD products on the market until May 26, 2027.